snehautekar05/portfolio_new/README.md

-Sure!
-Here’s the modified README file with the additional libraries and some enhanced formatting:

----

 # React + Vite Portfolio Template

 This template provides a minimal setup to get React working with Vite for building a portfolio website.
 It includes Hot Module Replacement (HMR) for an efficient development experience and some ESLint rules for code quality.